 - The proposed reforms will also assist with standardisation of career training, specialist response, operational doctrine, standards and equipment.
-It will drive down costs by reducing duplication between services and create a more efficient and capable service delivery model. - Importantly, the reforms will promote industrial harmony, something which I have not experienced in over 13 years as a fire-fighter.
+It will drive down costs by reducing duplication between services and create a more efficient and capable service delivery model with substantial savings for both Government and the public served. - Importantly, the reforms will promote industrial harmony, something which I have not experienced often in over 28 years as a fire-fighter.
 This will reduce unnecessary litigation costs and promote a new healthy organisational culture free from the shackles of past disputes.
-Creating a new fire service, ready to adapt to ever changing environmental risks such as terrorism, hostile acts, growth in complex infrastructure and consequence management, a fast growing and aging population and the emergence of any unknown future risks such as the use of combustible cladding in construction. - I have seen first-hand the damage that disputation in the workplace has had on career fire-fighters and the emotional strains that it has placed on fire-fighters and their families.
-It is time to move ahead and support fire-fighters in protecting the community they serve.
+Creating a new fire service, ready to adapt to ever changing environmental risks such as terrorism, hostile acts, growth in complex infrastructure and consequence management, a fast growing and aging population and the emergence of any unknown future risks such as the use of combustible cladding in construction. - I, and my colleagues, have seen first-hand the damage that disputation in the workplace has had on career fire-fighters and the emotional strains that it has placed on both fire-fighters and their families.
+I believe it is time to move ahead and support fire-fighters in protecting the community they serve.